alienpup/news/README.md

 From the Repository Page: [https://github.com/rmsrepublic/news](https://github.com/rmsrepublic/news)

+- To **Add** a new or revised page to the repository:
-- On the Toolbar Click “Add File > Upload Files” to upload a new scrapbook page.
+   - On the Toolbar Click “Add File > Upload Files” to upload a new or revised scrapbook page.
-- Click on the scrapbook file name to edit a scrapbook page.
-   + Click on the "Pen" icon in the toolbar to launch the editor.
-   + After editing, scroll to page bottom and add any applicable revision notes in the “Add an optional extended description . . .” block.
-Do not change the “Create or Update . . .” text, use default as presented.
+   - Add an optional extended description of changes in the Commit Changes dialog.
+- To **Download** the most current set of files click “Code > Download ZIP”.
-- Click on the scrapbook file name to view a scrapbook page revision history.
+- To view the **History** of a page’s changes click on the scrapbook file name.
-   + Click the “History”button (upper right of screen).
-- Click “Code > Download ZIP” to download all the current pages as a backup.